jfisher993/UnityToolkit/Assets/Trello Poster/readme.txt

   A web browsing JSON extension like [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) will make this step easier.

-3) Open the TrelloPosterExample scene, and drag in the 'TrelloManager' prefab
+3) Drag in the 'TrelloManager' prefab to any scene.

 4) Play the scene and post a card!